rx-angular/rx-angular/libs/state/docs/snippets/component-logic-comparison.md

 The components state is a simple interface `{ count: number }`.
 Inside the class we expose our state as Observable `readonly state$ = this.select();`

-Display:
+**Display**:
-To display the value we use a reactive structural directive `*rxLet` which binds the `state$` output to its host th div element.
+To display the value we use a a simple structural directive called `*rxLet` which binds the `state$` property of the component to its `host element`.
+We can then assign our state observable to a `local template variable`.
-Inside we simply use display the state over a template expression.

 Whenever the bound Observable emits a new value the `rxLet` directive fires `ChangeDetectorRef#markForCheck`.
 The component and its ancestors get marked dirty.